Avinash-Bgsrak/SnakeGame/README.md

 and distribute the ZIP file.

 ==============================
-ALTERNATE TO ONLY RUN THE GAME
+ALTERNATE TO ONLY PLAY THE GAME
 ==============================
 Simply download and open SnakeGame.jar which is in this repository and play the game!!!
 Note : JDK Must be installed.